-NY Civil Engineering has prepared stormwater management plans for many developments, with systems incorporating on-site detention and water sensitive urban design.
+NY Civil Engineering has prepared stormwater management plans for several different types of developments, with drainage systems incorporating on-site detention and water sensitive urban design.
 We prepare stormwater management plans for Development Applications, Construction Certificates and Complying Development Certification for residential, commercial and industrial projects.

-Browse through some of our projects demonstrating the diversity of the Local Government Areas we service, as well as the variety of size and nature of the developments providing professional stormwater management advice, plans and certifications.
+You can browse through some of our projects below, demonstrating the diversity of the Local Government Areas we service, as well as the variety of size and nature of the developments providing professional stormwater management advice, plans and certifications.

 One of our earliest projects, this iconic home in Liverpool Council drained directly to Council’s stormwater system with only minimal manipulation of ground levels.
 Stormwater runoff from the pitched roof hidden behind a stylish concrete façade was collected into a hidden below ground tank before entering Council’s road drainage.

 This modern dual occupancy in Sutherland Shire Council consisted of four new dwellings on a single shared driveway in Oyster Bay.
 On Site Detention calculations modelled on highly accurate DRAINS software was used to minimise the OSD volume and entirely offset it into rainwater tanks sitting below the waffle-pod slab.
 Development Application went smoothly onto Construction Certification without any design changes.

 These modern Alterations and Additions to a heritage building at Randwick Council utilised an absorption system to manage stormwater runoff.
 Liaising with Structural and Geotechnical Engineers produced the best outcome for the owner and builders.

 This dual frontage dual occupancy in Sutherland Shire Council consisted of back to back new dwellings on Edward Street and The Esplanade.
 On Site Detention calculations modelled using DRAINS software was used to minimise the OSD volume and an easement drainage assessment was undertaken to manage stormwater runoff on both sites.